Radha-Lahoti/hodel/rebuttal/response4.md

 - DEQs formulate implicit fixed-point problems,
 - NODEs provide a continuous-depth baseline via learned dynamics.

+To apply NODE to our static setting, we formulated a static equilibria evolution operator (requiring a linear solve per evaluation).
+We included it to demonstrate that tracking pseudo-dynamics remains prohibitively stiff and infeasible for this problem.

 While these methods were originally introduced some time ago, they remain the standard formulations for implicit or physics-constrained learning, and are still widely used as baselines in recent work.

 More recent methods in differentiable physics and simulator learning typically rely on trajectory supervision or forward rollouts, and therefore are not directly comparable in our setting.
 As a result, the set of applicable baselines is inherently more limited.